-Report: LaMelo Ball Set to Make Season Debut for Hornets vs. Heat After Ankle Injury
+LaMelo Ball to Make Season Debut for Hornets vs. Heat After Ankle Injury

-Report: LaMelo Ball Set to Make Season Debut for Hornets vs. Heat After Ankle InjuryNovember 12, 2022
+LaMelo Ball to Make Season Debut for Hornets vs. Heat After Ankle InjuryNovember 12, 2022

-Charlotte Hornets point guard LaMelo Ball is expected to make his 2022-23 season debut Saturday night against the Miami Heat after recovering from a left ankle sprain, per ESPN's Adrian Wojnarowski.
+The Charlotte Hornets announced that point guard LaMelo Ball will make his 2022-23 season debut Saturday night against the Miami Heat after recovering from a left ankle sprain,

+ESPN's Adrian Wojnarowski reported the news earlier Saturday before the Hornets made it official.

 Ball suffered the ankle sprain during a preseason matchup against the Washington Wizards on Oct.
 10, when Anthony Gill accidentally stepped on his left foot.